‘Increased survival rates’ for bladder cancer patients given immunotherapy drug

 “By bringing these exciting new treatments earlier in the disease pathway we will continue to see more patients being cured of muscle-invasive bladder cancer.”

-Lead author of the study, Thomas Powles, professor of genitourinary oncology at Queen Mary University of London’s Barts Cancer Institute, said: “In (the) NIAGARA (trial), we showed for the first time that the addition of immunotherapy to chemotherapy increases the rate of overall survival.
-This is a major step forward for these patients.”

-Ian Flower, 63, from Sheffield took part in the NIAGARA trial, which was run at Sheffield Teaching Hospitals NHS Foundation Trust, after being diagnosed with operable bladder cancer.
+Ian Flower, 63, from Sheffield took part in the trial, and said he hoped the treatment could become available for other patients.

 “I was happy to help with the trial, not just for myself but in the hope that it could help other patients,” he said.